yesodweb/yesodweb.com-content/blog/2016/07/http2-server-push.md

 ## What is HTTP/2 server push?

 Server push is a hot topic of [HTTP/2](https://tools.ietf.org/html/rfc7540).
-If we used server push effectively, user experience cloud be improved.
+Effective usage of server push can improve user experience.
-For instance, let's think a scenario to download "index.html" which requires "style.css".
+For instance, let's consider a scenario: downloading "index.html" which requires "style.css".

 If a browser uses HTTP/1.1, it gets the "index.html" first, parses it,